OWASP/samm/v2.0/beta/core/governance/g-policy-compliance.md

 ## Maturity 1
 ### Benefit
+Have a common set of policies and standards within your organisation.

 ### Activity
 Develop a library of policies and standards to govern all aspects of software development in the organization.
 Policies and standards are based on existing industry standards and appropriate for the organization’s industry.
 Due to the full range of technology-specific limitations and best practices, review proposed standards with the various product teams.
 With the overarching objective of increasing security of the applications and computing infrastructure, invite product teams to offer feedback on any aspects of the standards that would not be feasible or cost-effective to implement, as well as opportunities for standards to go further with little effort on the product teams.